Fill out the form below or call us at (800) 345-4125.

 You have the right to challenge the demand through a formal, multi-level appeals process.
 The key is to act quickly within the strict deadlines and submit a strong case supported by medical records, physician orders, and proof of delivery.
 We can help you navigate each level of appeal, from the initial redetermination to a hearing before an Administrative Law Judge, with the goal of overturning the inaccurate finding.

-How can I make my company better prepared to prevent future Medicare overpayments or license revocations?
+How can I make my company better prepared to prevent future Medicare overpayments or enrollment revocations?

 Start by building a strong compliance foundation: conduct regular internal audits, train staff on documentation standards, and keep current with Medicare and regulatory changes.
 We offer compliance consultations to help you identify any risk areas and improve your documentation practices, reducing audit stress and keeping your company well-prepared.
 This proactive approach can give you peace of mind and lower the chances of unexpected overpayment demands.